Approved by the Energy, Environment, and Water Policy Committee on January 16, 2025

 Issue

-- In 2018, the U.S. produced 292.4 million tons of MSW, an increase from the 2010 amount of 251.1 million tons.
+- In 2018, 292.4 million tons of MSW were generated in the U.S., an increase of 93% since 1980.

-Advances in technology for recovering energy from waste through anaerobic digestion, gasification and more efficient combustion hold promise as alternatives to land disposal and current combustion practices.
-Recovery of methane from decaying waste in more than 550 MSW landfills also provides a fuel for electricity generation while reducing greenhouse gas (GHG) emissions.
+Advances in technology for producing energy from waste through anaerobic digestion, gasification and more efficient combustion processes hold promise as alternatives to land.
+Furthermore, the energy created could augment traditional power production sources to support higher demands.
+But although incineration of MSW reduces the volume of waste by 75%, it also creates greenhouse gas (GHG) emissions and ash material that must be safely managed.
+Recovery of methane from decaying waste in more than 550 MSW landfills today also provides fuel for energy generation while reducing methane gas, a GHG emission.
 In summary, recycling and maximizing the conversion to energy of the balance of MSW generated have many environmental benefits, including reduction of GHG emissions and avoidance of needed collection and transportation systems.

 Rationale